Light Painting Photography Terms and Definitions

 Batteries: Essential to light painting photography, batteries are used to power everything from the camera to the tools.

 Blur: Not sharp.
 Not focused.
 A blurry shot can ruin a night of light painting photography common causes are bumping the camera, wind, or excess movement of the subject.
+That being said our can also be a desired effect in your Light Painting Photography.

 Brush: In Light Painting Photography a brush can be anything from a flashlight to a strobe.
 A brush can be used to write or paint with light.